-How are urinary tract infections treated?
+How are urinary tract infections (UTI) treated?

-- Sulfonamides (sulfa drugs)
+- Sulfonamides (sulfa drugs).

-- Trimethoprim/sulfamethoxazole (Bactrim®)
+- Trimethoprim/sulfamethoxazole (Bactrim®).

-- Quinolones (such as ciprofloxacin [Cipro®])
+- Quinolones (such as ciprofloxacin [Cipro®]).

 If you have a history of frequent urinary tract infections, you may be given a prescription for antibiotics that you would take at the first onset of symptoms.
 Other patients may be given antibiotics to take every day, every other day, or after sexual intercourse to prevent the infection.
-If the infection is not treated completely with the full course of antibiotics, it can return.
+Talk to your healthcare provider about the best treatment option for you if you have a history of frequent UTIs.